na-na-hi/renget/archive/mpcs.md

 >**Journey** is a 21 year old anthro horse girl.
 Since her parents died at a young age, she's been forced to sell her body on the street to afford food and shelter.
 She hates her job, and has suffered greatly over the years from it.
 Will you be a ray of hope and sunshine for her, or just another abusive john?

->Journey was made in collaboration with @Casinius, to deliver a combo of sweet romance (his horsegirl, Delilah) and sour realism (my horsegirl, Journey). **She works best with the Conjuct Earth World Book made by Ccasinius**.
+>Journey was made in collaboration with @Casinius, to deliver a combo of sweet romance (his horsegirl, Delilah) and sour realism (my horsegirl, Journey). **She works best with the Conjuct Earth World Book made by Casinius**.
 It's highly recommended you download it, and his adorable Delilah as well!

 Formatted with: Scrip+Boostyle
 [Json](https://files.catbox.moe/gv6xjv.json)